 Preparing for Retirement

 After caring for a congregation for many years, it can be difficult to navigate letting go.
 Will your congregation be well cared for?
 How will you manage your finances?
-CBOQ supports its pastors throughout their ministry lives, including through retirement or should you decide to transition into interim ministry.
+CBOQ supports its pastors throughout their ministry lives, including through retirement or transition into interim ministry.